NoamHasson1/Nand2Tetris/README.md

 Use the online IDE from NAND2TETRIS official website

-1.For projects 1,2,3,5: upload relevant project to the Hardware Simulator and run it 2.For project 4 upload the relevant Aseembly code to the CPU Emulator, translate it to binary code and run it.
+1.For projects 1,2,3,5: upload relevant project to the Hardware Simulator and run it

+2.For project 4 upload the relevant Aseembly code to the CPU Emulator, translate it to binary code and run it.

 3.For project 6 use .asm files to test and run HackAssembler in your command line.
 Load output to the online CPU Emulator and test results.

 4.For projects 7 use .vm files to test and run VMTranslator in your command line.
 Load output to the online CPU Emulator and test results.

 5.For project 9 use the Space Invaders directory to the online compiler, compile it and enjoy playing!

 6.For projects 10 use .jack files to test and run JackAnalyzer in you command line.
 Compare the .xml output file with the given test files.

 7.For projects 11 use .jack files to test and run JackCompiler in you command line.
-Load the output .vm file/s to the VMEmulator and see 8.that the program is behaving as expected.
+Load the output .vm file/s to the VMEmulator and see.

+8.that the program is behaving as expected.

 Resources